mrhouzlane/FlappyBird/README.md

 # FlappyBird

-FlappyBird game inspired from Hands on Rust book
+FlappyBird game from Hands on Rust book.